How to improve your flash photography

 Lighting has more impact on a photograph than any other aspect of photography.
 Without light, there are no photos, and what kind of light determines much more than whether you can see the subject.
 It helps shape the issue and creates a mood more than a camera angle or lens choice.

 When shooting in black and white, the direction of the light helps shape the object and can make a photo have more pop or subdued, for example.
 In color, the color of the morning and the direction will help establish the mood.
 Theater type of lighting makes your subject look dramatic, for example.
-And a lot of white light can make something look clinical or even be used to simulate the feeling of being in heaven.
+A lot of white light can make something look clinical or even be used to simulate the feeling of being in heaven.

 There are two angles which I like the best.
 First, having the light 45 degrees to either side of the subject relative to the camera gives a lighting effect used by the great artist Rembrandt.
 Rembrandt liked to have the light 45 degrees to the side of the subject relative to his perspective and about 45 degrees above his view.
 If the subject looks straight, you will get a small triangle on the cheek on the opposite side of the light.
 The shape of the nose and brow help create this triangle.
 You may have to ask the subject to move their head slightly to make this work right.